NaufilAsar/thrifty-shopping-assistant/README.md

 # Thrifty E-Shopping Assistant

 This project was made as a part of the Final Year Major Project for our Diploma in Computer Engineering.
-The front-end of the website is hosted using Firebase.
-And the back-end is on an old laptop using Linux Server along with Apache
+The front end of the website is hosted using Firebase.
+And the back end is on an old laptop using a Linux Server along with Apache

 ---